prpht9/puremvc-dojo/README.md

 wget --no-check-certificate https://raw.github.com/prpht9/puremvc-dojo/master/public/js/puremvc-dojo-0.1.js public/js
 ```````````````````````````````````````````````````

 Your done. the puremvc-dojo-0.1.js file is now available for inclusion into your project.
-Use the ApplicationFacade.getInstance() method in your Application and Bob's your uncle.
+Use the Facade as your parent class and Bob's your uncle.

 Skeleton Implementation
 -----------------------